Please email or call Treetec for a free quote on Elm Leaf Beetle treatment in Melbourne and Victoria.

 The chemicals used for Elm Leaf Beetle control are insecticides so nearly any insect contacted will be impacted.
 This includes insects in the immediate area of a soil injection treatment.
 The primary active ingredient is Imidacloprid.

 Our native bees don't tend to forage on Elm trees due to location, flowering and species so this does not appear to be a serious concern.
 Larger animals are not generally affected, the chemical is widely used in agriculture and for applications such as domestic animal flea collars, we have heard of no associated problems in Australia.
-Overseas the chemical has been heavily criticized for it's environmental impact particularly on bees because of its extensive use in many areas of agriculture.
-The chemicals are neonicotinoid insecticides and have had a 2 year ban placed on them by the European Commission (June 2013).
+Overseas the chemical has been heavily criticized for its environmental impact particularly on bees because of its extensive use in many areas of agriculture.

 Chemical use for Elm Leaf Beetle control in Australia accounts for a very small part of the use of this chemical.